 The first recipe is for "Ginger Nuts", which is simply a gingersnap cookie.
 These are crisp and full of ginger flavor, just perfect with a cup of tea.
 The second one is for "Toffee Bars".
 This one has a a rich cookie base that's topped with melted chocolate, which are great for the chocolate fans.
 Finally, "Alice Cakes", which is a bar cookie with a shortbread cookie base topped with a coconut and walnut topping and a simple confectioner's icing.
 They're all good to eat and bring you closer to the Irish!

 Last year, I shared another Irish recipe for "Irish Soda Bread" that's always traditional for St. Patrick's Day.
 For this recipe, follow this link:

-Brew some tea and have some of these special Irish treats come this weekend to celebrate this Irish holiday!
+Brew some tea and have some of these special Irish treats to celebrate this Irish holiday!

 - 8 ounces all-purpose flour

 - 1 teaspoon mixed spice (allspice)

 - 1 teaspoon syrup (any type of syrup will work)